 - Right click on This PC -> Manage -> Device Manager

-- Press Windows Key + R for opening Run window.
+- Press Windows Key + R for opening the Run window.
 Type devmgmt.msc for opening Device Manager.

-Here is the how the Device drivers normally gets installed in your computer.
+How the Device drivers normally get installed on your computer

 Windows 10 Installation

 Windows 10 is packed with support for more devices than its predecessor Windows 8.1.
 With every new release and update, Microsoft includes drivers for new devices.
-This means when the operating system is installed, Windows will automatically scan all connected devices, check if it have compatible drivers for these devices in its database and then install the driver.
+This means when the operating system is installed, Windows will automatically scan all connected devices, check if it has compatible drivers for these devices in its database and then installs the driver.

 Once the Windows 10 installation is complete, check device manager to see if all the drivers are installed.

-- If you have unknown device listed, it means Windows don’t have any idea about the device.
-Windows need you to find the device and install driver for it.
+- If you have an unknown device listed in the device driver, it means Windows doesn’t have any idea about the device.
+Windows need you to find the device and install the driver for the device.

 - If you have a yellow question mark, it means Windows did recognize the device but don’t have a driver for it.
 Windows want you to install the driver for the device.